nestauk/ds-cookiecutter/{{ cookiecutter.repo_name }}/flowrider/README.md

 ### Bundling - use full package

 - Copies project to a temporary directory
-- Copies flow file to base of project temporary directory s.t. local package can all be imported and used in flow.
+- Copies flow file to base of project directory s.t. can bootstrap extra ops with `flowrider.decorators.*`
-  - Requires decorating Flow class with `flowrider.decorators.son_of_a_batch` to install package requirements from `requirements.txt`
+  - E.g. decorating Flow class with `flowrider.decorators.son_of_a_batch` to install package requirements from `requirements.txt`

 ### Version control of Run ID's